codevarsha24/SQL_Spotify/README.md

 ORDER BY 2 desc;
 ```

-### Advanced Level
-1. Find the top 3 most-viewed tracks for each artist using window functions.
+11. Find the top 3 most-viewed tracks for each artist using window functions.
 ```sql
 WITH ranking_artist
 AS